Heydar Aliyev: Relations with NATO

-Relations with EU
+Relations with the EU

 The Partnership and Cooperation Agreement between the European Union and the Republic of Azerbaijan was signed in Luxembourg on 22 April 1996, and went into effect on 22 June 1999.
 It promises cooperation in the fields of trade, investment, economy, legislation, culture, immigration and the prevention of illicit trade.
 Azerbaijan received assistance from the EU for economic reforms in the country through the TACIS and TRACECA programmes.
 The “Restoration of the Historic Silk Road” international conference was organized in Baku on 8 September 1998 by Aliyev and President Eduard Shevardnadze of Georgia with the support of the TACIS and TRACECA programmes.

-Relations with Council of Europe
+Relations with the Council of Europe

 Azerbaijan participated as a specially invited guest at the Council of Europe (CoE) on 28 June 1996.
-Consequently, a number of resolutions and legal acts were adopted from 1996–2001 to improve the Azerbaijani legislative system so it could fulfill the requirements of European standards and international law.
+Consequently, a number of resolutions and legal acts were adopted from 1996 to 2001 to improve the Azerbaijani legislative system so it could fulfill the requirements of European standards and international law.
 On 28 June 2000, Azerbaijan's full admission to the CoE was recommended at the session of Parliamentary Assembly of the CoE.
 Azerbaijan became a full member of the CoE on 17 January 2001; the official ceremony was conducted on 25 January 2001.
 Presidential orders “On the implementation of the measures of the program of cooperation between the Council of Europe and the Republic of Azerbaijan” (8 July 1996), "On the measures of Deepening Cooperation between the Council of Europe and the Republic of Azerbaijan" (20 January 1998), and “On the measures of expanding cooperation between Azerbaijan and CoE for defending interests of the Republic of Azerbaijan in Council of Europe" (14 May 1999) were adopted by Aliyev.

 Relations with Russia

 Aliyev prioritized establishing warmer relations with Russia more than the previous leadership of Azerbaijan did.
-He stated in his speech at Milli Majlis on 15 June 1993, after being elected as the head of Parliament of Azerbaijan: "Russia, our northern neighbor, is absolutely a vast state.
+He stated in his speech at Milli Majlis on 15 June 1993, after being elected as the head of the Parliament of Azerbaijan: "Russia, our northern neighbor, is absolutely a vast state.
 Undoubtedly, the relation based on independent principles between Azerbaijan and Russia must be better, broader and more fruitful."
 The Agreement on Friendship, Cooperation and Mutual Security between Russia and Azerbaijan was signed on 3 July 1997.
 Aliyev paid his first official trip to Russia as a President of the Republic of Azerbaijan in July 1997 with the invitation of Russian President Boris Yeltsin.
 Relations with Russia further developed through Aliyev-Putin negotiations during their bilateral visits (Vladimir Putin visited Azerbaijan in 2001 and Aliyev paid a reciprocal visit to Russia in 2002).
-The agreements on “The Status and Benefiting Principles of Gabala Radio Location Station”, “Long term economic cooperation agreement between Russian Federation and the Azerbaijan Republic until the year 2010”, and “The common declaration of the President of the Russian Federation, Vladimir Putin and President of the Republic of Azerbaijan, Heydar Aliyev” were signed in the latter meeting.
+The agreements on "The Status and Benefiting Principles of Gabala Radio Location Station", "Long-term economic cooperation agreement between Russian Federation and the Azerbaijan Republic until the year 2010", and "The common declaration of the President of the Russian Federation, Vladimir Putin and President of the Republic of Azerbaijan, Heydar Aliyev" were signed in the latter meeting.